 Kotor might have been too crowded for my liking, but Montenegro did not fail to impress me.
 With most tourists sticking to the beach, it is not difficult to find more quiet and off the beaten path places.
 And as beautiful as the bay of Kotor might be, it gets even better when you travel inlands.

-Montenegro means black mountain and the rocky hills dominate the landscape.
+Montenegro is probably the best destination in Europe for nature lovers and has no less than 5 National Parks.
+The Montenegrin name of the country is Crna Gora which means black mountain and the rocky hills dominate the landscape.
 Pockets of virgin forests are the home of bears, wolves and deers.
 I came for Kotor, but found a wild beauty with incredible nature.

 Backpacking Montenegro: A travel guide for the budget traveller with a 2 week itinerary